vicjuhl/fake-news/README.md

     conda env update -f environment.yml --prune

 # Preparing the corpus data
 You need to first download the fake news corpus from https://github.com/several27/FakeNewsCorpus/releases/tag/v1.0.
-From the requirements to the fake news project: "You will need to use a multi-part decompression tool, e.g. 7z.
-Given all the files, execute the following command: 7z x news.csv.zip.
-This should create a 27GB file on disk (29.322.513.705 bytes)."
+From the requirements to the fake news project: To unpack the linked zipped csv files, use The Unarchiver, found in the apple App store.
+For this project, our data was based on news_cleaned_2018_02_13.csv from the above repository.

 After downloading and decompressing the corpus, create the folders fake-news/data_files/corpus/ and place the corpus file her.Do not rename the file.

-To execute the code, go to root of repository and run: bash run_full_pipeline.sh
+To execute the entire pipeline, go to root of repository and run: bash run_full_pipeline.sh

 # Preprocessing